 So, just like anything else in life, always pick the tool best fit for the job.
 And consume a balanced, varied diet of light!

 Thanks for reading!
-If you're here, you most likely don't need to be sold on incandescent lighting.
-But, with all the benefits, most incandescents still produce a yellow - not - exactly - pleasing, light.
+If you're here, you most likely don't need to be sold on the benefits of incandescent light bulbs.
+But, with all the benefits, most incandescent bulbs still produce a yellow - not - exactly - pleasing, light.

-Back when incandescent was all that was available (our parent company, Lumiram, has been around since 1959), our founders were on a quest for a more vivid, beautiful version.
-That quest turned into the development of the Chromalux® full spectrum light bulb, still around today in all varieties of lighting technology (incandescent included!)
-For true vivid colors and beauty, with all the above-mentioned benefits that only incandescent provides, you'll want to try our best-selling Chromalux® incandescent line of bulbs, which uniquely filters light to improve colors and contrast.
+Back when incandescent was all that was available (our parent company, Lumiram, has been around since 1959), our founders were on a quest for a more vivid, beautiful light.
+That quest turned into the development of the unique Chromalux® incandescent light bulb, which uniquely filter light to improve colors and contrast.